Select your cookie preferences

 To set up a Lambda proxy integration using the AWS CLI

-1. Call the create-rest-api command to create an API:
+1. Use the following create-rest-api command to create an API:

-You need the API id throughout this section.
+You use the API id (te6si5ach7) and the rootResourceId ( krznpq9xpg) throughout this example.

-3. Call create-resource to create an API Gateway Resource of /greeting:
+2. Use the following create-resource command to create an API Gateway Resource of /greeting:

 { "path": "/{proxy+}", "pathPart": "{proxy+}", "id": "2jf6xt", "parentId": "krznpq9xpg" }

-Note the resulting {proxy+} resource's id value (2jf6xt).
-You need it to create a method on the /{proxy+} resource in the next step.
+You use the {proxy+} resource's id value (2jf6xt) to create a method on the /{proxy+} resource in the next step.

 { "apiKeyRequired": false, "httpMethod": "ANY", "authorizationType": "NONE" }